shadril238/Kaggle-30DaysOfML/Day 2/readme.md

-~Day 2 of 30 Days of ML
+~Day 2 of 30 Days of ML by #Kaggle

 Topic : Hello, Python